TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/37 - Haggai/Haggai 2/Haggai 2.6.md

 ---

-For thus saith Jehovah of hosts: Yet once, it is a little while, and I will shake the heavens, and the earth, and the sea, and the dry land;
+For this is what Yahweh of Armies says: 'Yet once, it is a little while, and I will shake the heavens, the earth, the sea, and the dry land;